-SHAUN DREW is a music composer, producer and arranger of renown distinction.
+SHAUN DREW is an LA-based music composer, producer and arranger of distinction.
 His multi-colored and modern sound palette is marked with sophistication and maturity, and by an ability to harmoniously balance technical prowess with a visceral, emotive, often spiritual quality.
 Shaun's love for many genres of music have made him particularly versatile and adept at composing for a wide range of projects--from comedy to superhero animation, documentary, drama and horror/thriller feature films.

 Shaun is known for his work composing for film and TV projects, and for his collaborations with various LA-area artists and bands as an arranger, producer and engineer.
 His works have been utilized in national ad campaigns, hit series and major motion picture trailers.
 A prolific writer for strings, Shaun often infuses his signature style with the orchestral sound by employing guitars, drums, keyboards, bass, ambient textures, and percussion, Shaun's primary instrument.
 Catchy, often haunting melodies and intricate rhythmic phrasings are among the hallmarks of his compositional style.